 Breast reduction is typically performed on an outpatient basis under general anesthesia.
 Most patients can return to work in seven to 10 days, and to normal activity in two to three weeks.
 You will generally need to be seen the day following surgery, at one week and at six weeks after surgery.

-In women who desire to reduce and lift their breasts into a more youthful position and contour, a third technique called Lejour (after the Belgian plastic surgeon, Madeline Lejour) may be the best option.
-This technique is very different than the standard anchor scars or Binellis in that the final result is not determined or dependent upon the breast skin.
-Lejour reductions differ in that the breast tissue itself is molded into a new cone of tissue, which is secured with internal sutures and then suspended up higher on the chest wall.
+In women who desire to reduce and lift their breasts isnto a more youthful position and contour, Vertical Breast Reduction may be the best option.
+Vertical Breast Reduction is very different than the traditional “Anchor Reduction” in that in combination with removing the extra skin and excess tissue, the breast is reshaped with internal supporting sutures that remodels the tissue into a more pleasing breast cone.
 The result is not determined or dependent on the overlying skin.
 Therefore, the scar can, may times, be limited to around the areola and down the front of the breast (lollipop).
 Also, since we are fashioning a new breast cone, the result can be more natural and tends to last longer, with decreased incidence of recurrence.
 In some patients, due to the large amount of redundant skin, a lower horizontal scar is still necessary to prevent permanent bunching up of the lower breast skin.
 These patients still gain the benefit of internal breast shaping and fixation.

 Schedule a Breast Reduction Consultation